jonvaldes/circular_harmonics_article/article/ch.md

 (or, rather, I "duckduckwent") "Circular Harmonics".

 And it turns out Circular Harmonics do indeed exist!
 Sadly, though, references to them are quite scarce on the internet (Foreshadowing?
 Maybe.
-Keep reading $:-P$ ).
+Keep reading ^_^ ).
 Thankfully, I did find [this article by a developer named **blackpawn**](https://blackpawn.com/texts/ch/default.html).
 At first I found it a bit too dense for my feeble and woefully out of shape math-fu, so I